 - Managing credit and credit related accounts or facilities

 - Recovering debt

 - Checking details on proposals and claims for all types of insurance

 - Checking details of job applicants and employees when required.

-GP Strategies stores privacy data in data centers in the United Kingdom and the United States.
+Toshiba stores personal data in data centers in the United States.
 These are certified centers which have one or more of the following: SOC 1 Type 2, SOC 2 Type 2, Lloyd’s Register (LRQA) and ISO (International Standards Organization) 27001.
 (SOC = Service Organization Controls reports (1-3) of the AICPA (American Institute of Certified Public Accountants).
 ISO 27001 is one of the most recognized worldwide information technology security standards.
 SSAE 16 and ISAE 3402 – 22451 and PCI – Data 2334 Security Standard (SSAE = Statement on Standards for Attestation Engagements (#16 & 18), PCI = Payment Card Industry-Data Security Standard ((PCI-DSS)).

 What is the difference between a data processor and a data controller?

 - A controller is the entity that determines the purposes, conditions and means of the processing of personal data.
 A controller can be a processor.
 A web site owner is a controller.

 - A data processor is an entity which processes personal data, with instructions and IT security framework, on behalf of the controller.

 - Toshiba is a controller and/ or a processor at varying times in our conduct of business.